Anne (Gordon) Schneider

 Anne has grown up in NY, MA, and DE, the latter where her family currently resides.
 She attended Elizabethtown College in Elizabethtown, PA where she pursued a major in biology.
 Anne was initially interested in entering veterinary school, but while at Elizabethtown she worked on a research project that encouraged her to pursue both degrees.
 She is currently enrolled in her third year of the Combined DVM/PhD program at Cornell.

 Anne's extracurricular activities include volunteering at Cornell's Wildlife Center, serving as a curriculum committee student representative for the class of 2011, participation in various vet school clubs, as well as being a member of Ultrasound, the vet school acapella group.
-She also enjoys hiking, swing dancing, singing/karaoke, and spending time with her wonderful fiancée, to whom she will be married in August of 2008.
+She also enjoys hiking, swing dancing, singing/karaoke, and spending time with her wonderful husband.

 B.S., Elizabethtown College, Elizabethtown, PA.